Electronic fluency device: Computerized feedback devices

 Computerized feedback devices (such as CAFET or Dr. Fluency) use computer technology to increase control over breathing and phonation.
-A microphone gathers information about the stutterer’s speech and feedback is delivered on a computer screen.
+A microphone gathers information about the stutterer's speech and feedback is delivered on a computer screen.
 Measurements include intensity (loudness), voice quality, breathing patterns, and voicing strategies.
 These programs are designed to train features related to prolonged speech, a treatment technique which is frequently used in stuttering therapy.
 No peer-reviewed studies have been published showing the effectiveness of commercial systems in a clinical context.
-A study of electromyographic (EMG) feedback in children and adolescents found it to be as effective as other treatments (home-based and clinic-based smooth speech training) in the short and longterm.
+A study of electromyographic (EMG) feedback in children and adolescents found it to be as effective as other treatments (home-based and clinic-based smooth speech training) in the short and long term.